wkgcass/vproxy/doc/lb-example.md

 list-detail server in server-group ngx
 ```

+---

 Create a `upstream` resource, and attach group `ngx` to the new resource.
+The `upstream` is used to manage multiple `server-group`s.

 ```
 add upstream backend-groups